Robust boundary Luttinger surfaces in topological band structures: Robust boundary LSs

-\textit{Robust surface LSs}\textbf{---}We first show that topological band structures not only host surface LSs that obey the same bulk-boundary correspondence as the surface states, generalizing the prediction of surface Luttinger arcs in WSMs \citep{obakpolor2022surface}, but that the LSs have a surprising robustness -- they survive even when surface perturbations gap out the surface states.
+We first show that topological band structures not only host boundary LSs that obey the same bulk-boundary correspondence as the surface states, generalizing the prediction of surface Luttinger arcs in WSMs \citep{obakpolor2022surface}, but that the LSs have a surprising robustness -- they survive even when surface perturbations gap out the surface states.

 Consider non-interacting electrons in a $d$-dimensional system with a $(d-1)$-dimensional boundary.
 We label an arbitrary set of degrees of freedom near the boundary as the "surface" and refer to the rest as the "bulk."
 The full Hamiltonian can be decomposed as